Miss Jaime Recommends…

 Now that I’m going through cancer treatment, I find I have a lot more time to read these days.
 The titles listed here are books that I have read, and more importantly—books that have had an impact on my personal and/or professional life.

 I have also taken the liberty of making comments about some titles to tell you why I thought a particular title was so darn good.
-I linked them below for your ease of finding them.
+I linked them below for you!
 Although I may get a modest fee if you purchase using my link, it will NOT cost you one cent extra.

 Book Recommendations for Grown-Ups